chipperdrew/talkEdu/README.rst

 #) Have comments load (via AJAX) AFTER post_page loads, display a loading screen.
 OR show more button?
 #) Make "show" and "sort-by" buttons AJAXed
 #) TEDDY - Add logo/picture at top of tab
-#) TEDDY - Add some sort of graphic on home page??
 #) TIME PERMITTING - Inherit models from django-registration so no need for entire registration app --- WILL TAKE TIME
 #) TIME PERMITTING - Upgrade Bootstrap? --- WILL TAKE TIME
 #) TIME PERMITTING - Option to change email?